 To attempt flea eradication, it is helpful to understand the life cycle of the flea.
 In order to lay eggs, a female flea needs to ingest blood.
 After feeding, she will lay 20-50 eggs per day and can live for 3-4 months.
 Once on a host, the flea will spend the rest of its life there ingesting blood and laying eggs.
 White eggs are laid on the hair, but quickly fall off.
 Within a week, the eggs hatch into little white caterpillar-like larvae.

 These larvae feed on organic matter in the ground, carpet, or bedding.
 The main food source for the larvae is flea droppings, which contain partially digested blood.
-The pet’s sleeping area is the best place for larvae to develop.
+The sleeping area of your pet is the best place for larvae to develop.
 After 5-11 days, the larvae spins a cocoon, which is a safe hideout since it is resistant to many environmental threats, as well as to flea control chemicals.